darchr/gem5art/docs/tutorials/parsec-tutorial.md

 ---
 Authors:
-  - Mahyar
+  - Mahyar Samani
 ---

 # Tutorial: Run PARSEC Benchmarks with gem5

 ## Introduction

 In this tutorial, we will use gem5art to create a disk image for PARSEC benchmarks ([PARSEC](https://parsec.cs.princeton.edu/)) and then run these benchmarks using gem5.
 PARSEC is mainly designed to represent the applications that require vast amount of shared-memory.

 Following are their details: